DayOfAIAustralia/hieroglyphics_room/README.md

 # DoAI: The Pyramid Puzzle

 A web game created to help teach high school students about how AI understands the world, inspired by John Searle’s Chinese Room Argument.
-The project frames a classic pyramid puzzle within a UI that illustrates the gap between syntax and semantics, and how computers interpret symbols without understanding their meaning.
+The project frames a pyramid puzzle within a UI that illustrates the gap between syntax and semantics, and how computers interpret symbols without understanding their meaning.

 ## Running in Development